 You should boil water that comes from a private well or a small local well, even if you have a filter.

-Many sink filters, filters in refrigerators, pitchers that use filters, and filters you may take on camping trips do not make water safe to drink.
+Many sink filters, filters in refrigerators, pitchers that use filters, and some filters for camping do not remove germs.

 If you have a home water-filtering system (such as a filter under your sink), change the filter as often as the manufacturer recommends.